Obituary for 80-year-old says 'she will not be missed'

 Paragraph 5: *airplane flies overhead with a banner reading WELCOME TO HELL MOM* pic.twitter.com/ppV45htrda

-The obituary also notes Dehmlow became pregnant with her husband's brother, "Gina and Jay's" uncle.
+The obituary also notes Dehmlow became pregnant by her husband's brother, "Gina and Jay's" uncle.

 A screenshot of the obituary was shared to Twitter and retweeted more than 17,000 times when this story was published.